 According to the Verizon reports, there is an uptick in the secondary attacks; hence, very few industries escape the attention of criminal empires.
 And if you are thinking about a solution in the form of improved authentication with the second factor like a hardware token or mobile app, then you are heading in the right direction.
 We couldn’t agree more about it.

-In Multi-Factor Authentication (MFA), the user will need to prove his credential in more than one form.
+In Multi-Factor Authentication (MFA), the user will need to prove his credentials in more than one form.
 The best example is to enter an SMS generated code within the specified time limit.
-Today, new MFA technologies use mobile devices such as phone and watch to supply the authentication code because it is much easier to implement it and is cost-effective in making it simple to integrate it into a single sign-on environment thus providing a superior user experience.
-On a mobile-based MFA, the users have to just follow a prompt or enter a code provided by the MFA app on their cell phone or watch.
+New MFA technologies use mobile devices such as phones and watches to supply the authentication code.
+It is easier to implement it and is cost-effective in making it simple to integrate it into a single sign-on environment, thus providing superior user experience.
+On a mobile-based MFA, the users have to follow a prompt or enter a code provided by the MFA app on their cell phone or watch.
 Once this second-factor is authenticated, the user can access their apps and files.

 Now, the question arises if the MFA makes a difference.
 The answer is a sure, yes.
 As per a Verizon report, the percentage of security breach incidents could be stopped if the organizations had their MFA in place.
 Verizon identified ten critical security protocols that will prevent a confirmed attack on organizations if implemented.

 The two-factor authentication tied up with the patching web services and topped the list.
 It shows how robust the MFA implementation is and wherein the organizations can plug in a massive security loophole immediately.